fernandoromerowrk/MinesweeperServerAPI/README.md

 * Ability to select the game parameters: number of rows, columns, and mines.
 Although it's lower priority accommodating that feature posed no considerable delay during development.
 * Ability to support multiple users/accounts not done.

+### Usage instructions
+All endpoint information is conveniently exposed on (deployment url)/swagger-ui.html.
+* To create a game make a POST to (deployment url)/games using params "columns", "rows" and "mines".
+You'll get a JSON response with all created game data detailing all composing cells status.
+* With generated game id you can now make a PUT to (deployment url)/games/{gameId/cells/reveal using params "column" and "row" to identify cell to be revealed.
+You'll get a JSON response with resulting Game Status from move (WIN, LOST, STARTED if you can keep playing) and adjacent cells that could be revealed (and current cell as well) with corresponding number of surrounding mines info.
+When game is LOST cell information pertains to all mine cells.
+* With generated game id you can now make a PUT to (deployment url)/games/{gameId/cells/flag using params "column" and "row" to flag a cell.
+Flagging status changes considering current flag status as detailed in Design considerations section.